public-release-20260709-001

 Current public record freshness and review state.

-Durham University currently has 11 source-backed claim records and 4 official source attributions.
-Latest tracked changed date: May 14, 2026.
-No tracker diff rows are recorded in the latest public release.
+Durham University currently has 16 source-backed claim records and 5 official source attributions.
+Latest tracked changed date: Jul 7, 2026.
+Latest tracker diff: 0 comparable policy-text changes, 5 newly extracted claims, 1 source snapshot changes.

 This tracker is not legal advice, not academic integrity advice, and not an official university statement unless a linked source is the university's own official page.